 Skip to main content

 Wasm only understands basic integer and float primitives.
-So passing more complex types across the boundary involves passing pointers.
+Passing more complex types across the boundaries involves passing low level pointers.
 To read, write, or allocate memory in a module, Chicory provides the Memory class.
 Let's look at an example where we have a module count_vowels.wasm, written in Rust, that takes a string input and counts the number of vowels in the string:

 curl https://raw.githubusercontent.com/dylibso/chicory/main/wasm-corpus/src/main/resources/compiled/count_vowels.rs.wasm > count_vowels.wasm